mgurov/mposter/README.md

 ## input --skip

 Allows to skip the column names header by setting it to 1 or 2 from the default 0.
-Or maybe you want to continue from certain point.
+Or maybe you want to continue from a certain point.

 ## url